ANST Interest Groups

 What are ANST Interest Groups?

-Each ANST Interest Group is led by one or more motivated student representatives, who are overseen by a selected faculty mentor.
-Interest Group Representatives work closely with the ANST Membership Officers to help develop and manage their group.
-It’s a leadership development opportunity you don’t want to miss!
-Through ANST Interest groups, representatives and members alike engage in professional development, community service, and networking at both local and national levels.
+Each ANST Interest Group is led by one or more motivated student representatives and overseen by a selected faculty mentor.
+Interest Group Representative work closely with the ANST Membership Officer to help develop and manage their group.
+It’s a leadership development opportunity you don’t’ want to miss!
+Through ANST Interest Groups, representative and members alike engage in professional development, community service, and networking at both local and national levels.

 Why start an ANST Interest Group?

-- ANST interest groups help ensure that students at all levels of training in neuropsychology are well informed about both education and career opportunities, as well as helping to organize local resources for training and networking.
+- ANST Interest Groups help ensure that students at all levels of training in neuropsychology are well informed about important education and career opportunities, as well as helping to organize local resources for training and networking.

-- ANST interest groups provide a regular forum for students to discuss, debate, and provide feedback on a variety of issues.
+- ANST Interest Groups provide a regular forum for students to discuss, debate, and provide feedback on a variety of issues.
 Many programs facilitate this discussion through topical seminars or professional speakers at local universities.
+With virtual programming, ANST Interest Groups have the opportunity to open up their events to the broader ANST community and to collaborate with other Interest Groups at different institutions.
 At the national level, we facilitate this dialogue about professional issues with trainees and professionals through social networking, listserv post, and conference programming.

-- ANST interest groups serve as a vehicle for creating greater awareness of neuropsychology through involvement in the local community and facilitate increased student involvement in professional issues.
-By becoming a chapter, you will be furthering a key mission of ANST to increase student discussion and involvement in training and professional issues relevant to the field of neuropsychology.
+- ANST Interest Groups serve as a vehicle for creating greater awareness of neuropsychology by making your program more visible to other students interested in neuropsychology and through increased local and national community and professional engagement.
+By becoming a chapter, your Interest Group furthers key missions of ANST to address pipelines and representation issues within neuropsychology, provide better supports and a sense of community for neuropsychology trainees, and increase student discussion/involvement in training and professional issues relevant to the field of neuropsychology.

-- ANST interest groups also promote student leadership in order to introduce trainees to the world of organizational governance and foster competent future leaders in the field.
+- ANST Interest Groups also promote student leadership opportunities for trainees to gain exposure to the world of organizational governance and foster development of critical leadership skills.

 Starting An Interest Group